 What Is a Thread?

 A thread is a separate flow of execution.
 This means that your program will have two things happening at once.
-But the different threads do not actually happen at once: they merely appear to.
+But for most Python 3 implementations the different threads do not actually execute at the same time: they merely appear to.

 It’s tempting to think of threading as having two (or more) different processors running on your program, each one doing an independent task at the same time.
-That’s almost right, but that’s what
+That’s almost right.
+The threads may be running on different processors, but they will only be running one at a time.

 Architecting your program to use threading can also provide gains in design clarity.
 Most of the examples you’ll learn about in this tutorial are not necessarily going to run faster because they use threads.
 Using threading in them helps to make the design cleaner and easier to reason about.